natsuozawa/onedrive-update-detector/README.md

 ```
 TENANT = "common", "organizations", or "consumers"
 APPLICATION_ID = corresponds to client_id, obtained from Azure Active Directory
+REDIRECT_URL = corresponds to redirect_uri, should be set to localhost:5000 for development with ngrok.
 APPLICATION_URL = url of the app (no paths)
 CLIENT_SECRET = client secret registered in the Azure Active Directory.
 ```